To be eligible for on campus housing a student must meet the following conditions:

 What if I have a disagreement with my roommate(s) and do not get along?

 First, try to avoid making snap judgments.
 You should attempt to work out the problem by talking with your roommate.
 If residents are unable to agree or come up with a workable solution, contact your RA for assistance.
-No room changes will be considered during the first two weeks of the semester.
+No room changes will be considered once assignments have been made, until two weeks after the semesters begins.
 After that, room changes will be made on a space-available basis and are not guaranteed to occur.
 The dissatisfied roommate is the one who is responsible for moving.

 If I request a roommate, am I guaranteed that person